 Breaking out of the mold of auto mode and diving into manual mode can be invigorating and exciting for new photographers.
 It can also be a bit confusing — filled with an array of numbers and terms.

 In your photography, there are three main areas you can choose to control manually — the ISO, the aperture and the shutter speed.

-Shutter speed is the amount of time your shutter is open — and how long your image sensor has to see the scene you are choosing to capture.
-Whether that’s rolling green hills, the happy face of your sibling, or a close up shot of a bowl of plump, purple grapes, shutter speed is a crucial element to snapping your shots.
+Shutter speed definition is the amount of time your shutter is open — and how long your image sensor has to see the scene you are choosing to capture.
+Whether that’s rolling green hills, the happy face of your sibling, or a close-up shot of a bowl of plump, purple grapes, it is a crucial element to snapping your shots.

-Shutter speed is measured in seconds (typically, fractions of seconds).
+It is measured in seconds (typically, fractions of seconds).
 The larger the denominator, the faster the speed.
-For example, a shutter speed of 1/200 is faster than a shutter speed of 1/100.
+For example, a speed of 1/200 is faster than 1/100.
+This is very important for understanding shutter speed.